|

 Algebra equation by chewing bubble gum

-The real troubles in your life, are actually things that never cross your worried mind
+The real troubles in your life, are actually things that never cross your

 The kind that blindsights at 4pm on some idle Tuesday